UCDavisHydro/SVIHM/README.md

 # Summary
 The Scott Valley Integrated Hydrologic Model (SVIHM) simulates hydrologic conditions in the Scott Valley from October 1, 1990 through September 30th, 2024 (WY1991-WY2024).
-It is a combination of three models (streamflow regression model, soil-water budget model (SWBM), and MODFLOW model) that are run sequentially.
+It is a combination of three models (streamflow regression model, soil-water budget model [SWBM], and MODFLOW model) that are run sequentially.
 The files contained within this repository allow the user to run the model, post-process results, perform sensitivity analyses, perform parameter estimation, and perform linear and non-linear uncertainty analysis.
+The user can also use the scripts in this repository to generate input files for a limited range of alternative water and land management scenarios.

 The version in this repository contains additional capability through R scripts to update SVIHM through the last month.
 Input data for precipitation, stream gauges, and evapotranspiration data are all downloaded automatically and incorporated into the model input files.